Icarius (Spartan)

-In Greek mythology, Icarius (/ᵻˈkɛəriəs/; Ἰκάριος Ikários) was a Spartan king and a champion runner.
+In Greek mythology, Icarius (/ᵻˈkɛəriəs/; Ἰκάριος) was a Spartan king and a champion runner.

 Family

 Icarius was the son of either Perieres and Gorgophone or of Oebalus and Bateia and thus brother of Hippocoon and Tyndareus.
 By the naiad Periboea, he became the father of Penelope, Perileos, Thoas, Damasippus, Imeusimus, Aletes and Iphthime.
 According to other traditions, the mother of Penelope, Alyzeus and Leucadius was Polycaste, daughter of Lygaeus.

 His other possible wives were Dorodoche (daughter of Ortilochus) and Asterodia (daughter of Eurypylus).
 The latter was said to have born him the following children: